elm/projects/README.md

 If this works, you will definitely have a cool library.
 From there, we can figure out how to get `elm-make` producing the necessary information.

-## Visualize Tests

-Same idea as visualizing compilation, but instead we see progress on tests.

-Tests are often heirarchical, so we can have things organized by top-level test suites.
-Those turn green if every sub-test is green.
-If any sub-test fail, we can navigate down the heirarchy until we get the particulars of that exact test.

-Again, we can have speed statistics, so if some tests are super slow it is easy to discover and work on.

 ## In-browser REPL

 This connects back to the Elm Reactor navigation progress a bit, but it can be done totally independently as well.